-- Register to vote online using the Oregon Secretary of State's My Vote if you are at least 16 years old, a resident of Oregon and a citizen of the United States.
-An Oregon driver's license or state ID card issued by the Oregon Department of Motor Vehicles (DMV) is required.
+- Register to vote online using the Oregon Secretary of State's My Vote if you are at least 16 years old, a resident of Oregon, and a citizen of the United States.
+An Oregon driver's license or state ID card issued by the Oregon Department of Motor Vehicles (DMV) is required to register online.

-- If you do not have an Oregon Drivers License please fill out a paper registration form in the link below, print the voter registration form out, sign the form and return the form by mail or deliver to our office.
-If you do not have a printer please call Multnomah County Elections at 503-988-VOTE.
-You can also get a paper registration form at your local U.S. Post Office.
-The registration deadline for Oregon's May Primary is April 28, 2020.
+- If you do not have an Oregon Drivers License please print and fill out a paper voter registration form (links below), sign the form, and return it by mail or deliver in person.
+Please do not email your original paper registration card.
+The original paper registration is a requirement under Oregon law.
+If you do not have a printer please call Multnomah County Elections at 503-988-VOTE (8683).
+You can also get a paper registration form at your local U.S. Post Office or public library.

 Absentee ballots are available 45 days before the election.
-You must complete the Absentee Ballot Request Application (listed below), print it and sign it.
+You must complete the Absentee Ballot Request Application, print it and sign it.
 You can return the completed and signed application to us by mail, fax, e-mail (as an attachment) or deliver it in person.

 1040 SE Morrison St., Portland, OR 97214